-A. Perform all duties assigned to the position by law, unless modified in the City Code, and such other duties as requested by the City Administrator.
+- A. Perform all duties assigned to the position by law, unless modified in the City Code, and such other duties as requested by the City Administrator. - B. Act as the City's custodian of records, the Records Access Officer, and receive all documents filed with the City. - C. Be the depositor and custodian for all performance bonds. - D. Give notice of all City Council meetings to members and the public, and shall be the custodian of the journal of its proceedings. - E. Act as the City Registrar and issue dog licenses. - F. File all propositions submitted to the citizens of Beacon, together with the affidavits of publication and posting thereof as required in the Code of Ordinances and resolutions adopted by the City Council.

-- B. Act as the City's custodian of records, the Records Access Officer, and receive all documents filed with the City. - C. Be the depositor and custodian for all performance bonds. - D. Give notice of all City Council meetings to members and the public, and shall be the custodian of the journal of its proceedings. - E. Act as the City Registrar and issue dog licenses. - F. File all propositions submitted to the citizens of Beacon, together with the affidavits of publication and posting thereof as required in the Code of Ordinances and resolutions adopted by the City Council. - G. File such other reports, records, oaths, documents and instruments as are required to be filed by the laws of the State of New York and the provisions of the Beacon Code of Ordinances and City Charter.
+G. File such other reports, records, oaths, documents and instruments as are required to be filed by the laws of the State of New York and the provisions of the Beacon Code of Ordinances and City Charter.

 Sec.
-4.03.
+4.0603.
 Department of Finance.

 There shall be a Department of Finance, the head of which shall be the Director of Finance, which shall be responsible for the management and disbursement of all City revenues and other assets.
-The individual so appointed to the position of Director of Finance shall have attained certification as a certified public accountant, or shall have a graduate degree in law, business, or public administration with a minimum of five years experience in public finance; or shall possess equivalent qualifications, certification and experience necessary to perform the duties of the office.
+The individual so appointed to the position of Director of Finance shall have attained certification as a certified public accountant, or shall have a graduate degree in law, business, or public administration with a minimum of five years of experience in public finance; or shall possess or an equivalent qualifications, certification or and experience and shall possess the experience and qualifications necessary to perform the duties of the office.
 Whether a candidate meets the requisite experience and qualifications to serve as Director of Finance shall be determined by the City Administrator.

 Sec.
-4.04.
+4.0804.
 Department of Public Works.

-There shall be a Public Works Department as organized. .
+There shall be a-Public Works Department as organized. - and staffed upon the effective date of this Charter shall continue until otherwise provided by local law or ordinance.

 Sec.
-4.05.
+4.1005.
 Fire Department.

-The Fire Department shall be organized and staffed as set forth in City Code Chapter 31 and any amendments thereto.
+The Fire Department shall be organized and staffed as set forth in City Code Chapter 31 and any amendments thereto-and shall continue until otherwise provided by law or ordinance.
 There shall be a full-time Fire Chief, who shall be a paid employee of the City appointed by the Mayor, subject to the consent of the Council.
 There shall also be one (1) or more unpaid Assistant Fire Chiefs, to be known as First Assistant Fire Chief and so on, who shall be appointed from the ranks of the volunteer firefighters pursuant to the provisions set forth in City Code § 31-9 and any amendments thereto.